Rosenny08/frontend-nanodegree-portfolio/README.md

 # Frontend-Nanodegree-Portfolio

+Taking a course in [udacity](udacity.com).

-I'm taking a course in udacity.com this one project I have to make a Portfolio Site using CSS and HTML.
+This project, in which I have made a Portfolio Site using CSS and HTML.
 I included Bootstrap to give a different view to the Portfolio site.